 Levels of stress will differ from one individual to another.
 Certain individuals experience a higher degree of stress than others (e.g. a job promotion may cause eustress for most people but for some it could cause distress).
 The level of stress also changes over time - you might be experiencing less stress now than you did a year ago.

 With proper self awareness and management techniques stress levels can be lowered, perceptions altered and responses improved.

 How to Recognise Stress

-It is important to recognize whether you or someone you know or a client is under stress.
-Often, even if we are under the influence of a stressful condition and our body reacts to it internally as well as externally, we fail to realize the symptoms of our stress.
+It is important to recognise whether you or someone you know or a client is under stress.
+Often, even if we are under the influence of a stressful condition and our body reacts to it internally as well as externally, we fail to realise the symptoms of our stress.
 This also happens when the causes of stress are there long enough for us to get used to them.
 The body may try to tell us that it is stressed or that something is wrong, through symptoms such as:

 - heart palpitations

 - dizzy spells

 - tight and sore muscles, or

 - blurry vision

 - inability to eat or over-eating